 Keeping your coffee maker in good condition is the best way to make and enjoy a delicious cup of coffee.
 If you use a Braun coffee maker, make sure that you descale it at least once every three months.
 Not only will it allow your device to keep working optimally but it’ll also maximize its lifespan.

-In this article, we’ll discuss a detailed method that will allow you to learn how to descale a Braun coffee maker.
+In this article, I’ll discuss a detailed method that will allow you to learn how to descale a Braun coffee maker.
 Make sure that you follow each step carefully to descale your coffee maker effectively.

 - How to Descale a Braun Coffee Maker

 - Why Is It Important to Descale Your Braun Coffee Maker?